Marjorie Conrad: America's Next Top Model

 In week seven, challenge winner Elina Ivanova chose Conrad and Tipton to feature in a Seventeen Magazine holiday photoshoot.

 Conrad survived her first-ever bottom two appearance over Ivanova who was eliminated in her third consecutive bottom two appearance in week nine.
-The judges eliminated Conrad eleventh (finishing fourth in overall rank) in Amsterdam during her second consecutive bottom two appearance which Samantha Potter had survived for the second time.
+The judges eliminated Conrad eleventh in Amsterdam during her second consecutive bottom two appearance which Samantha Potter had survived for the second time.

 Other Modeling

 Post-Top Model, Conrad resumed her studies at San Francisco State University and signed with Look Model Agency from 2009–2011.
 Modeling credits included a cover and spreads in Fantasticsmag, opening a Marciano runway show, walking for the Parc 55 Hotel opening show, closing and a video shoot for the San Francisco Art Institute graduation show, several shoots and shows for diPietro Todd Salon, multiple shoots for Edo Salon, a shoot for Atelier Emmanuel, a trade show with Gina Khan Salon, in-store modeling for Neiman Marcus, and a video shoot for Macy's West and MAC Cosmetics.
 She has worked with San Francisco photographers Aubrey Trinnaman, Hideki Owa, Billy Winters, Tara Chumpelik, Christian Pollock, Tara Arrowood, Cody Rasmussen, RC Rivera, Jean-Baptiste Petispas, and Brittany McCall.